AoichiShisho/UnityInputDebugger/README.md

 # UnityInputDebugger
-A Unity Project to Debug Devices that are connected to the computer.
+A Unity Project to debug devices that are connected to the computer.